 - 1. Schools may enter a cutting or abridgment of a play as their One-Act Play selection.
-There will be NO musicals allowed. - 2.
-Proof of performance rights and payment of royalties must be submitted to the Region Literary Chair prior to the Region One-Act Play Competition.
+There will be NO musicals allowed. - Proof of performance rights and payment of royalties must be submitted to the Region Literary Chair prior to the Region One-Act Play Competition.
 Schools performing a cutting or abridgment of a play must also provide written permission from the publisher to cut the play.
 No play will be allowed to perform without proof of royalties and/or rights paid.
-GAPPS shall in no way be responsible for any faults that may occur with rights and/or royalties. - 3.
-Schools performing original scripts or plays in the public domain shall be exempt from the rule regarding rights and royalties. - 4.
+GAPPS shall in no way be responsible for any faults that may occur with rights and/or royalties.

+- 3. Schools performing original scripts or plays in the public domain shall be exempt from the rule regarding rights and royalties. - 4.
 No school shall be permitted to perform the same play selection as that school performed in the year directly previous. - 5.
-Schools should choose scripts with universal appeal, literary merit and substance. - Each school will be given 55 minutes to set-up, perform and strike its production.
+Schools should choose scripts with universal appeal, literary merit and substance. - 6.
+Each school will be given 55 minutes to set-up, perform and strike its production.
 Any play which exceeds the above time limit will have points deducted.
 5 points will be deducted for every minute or partial minute the group goes over the 55 minutes. - 7.
-Schools should turn in a cast list with names and characters to a GAPPS official on the day of both Region and State competitions. - 8.
+Schools will submit a cast list (found on the GAPPS website) with names, characters, and character descriptions to a GAPPS official on the day of both Region and State competitions. - 8.
 There are no restrictions on costumes, properties and scenery.
 Properties are defined as any handheld items used on stage apart from the scenery.
 Scenery is defined as the physical structures used to stimulate an environment set forth in the play, including furniture, platforms, wagons, flats, etc.